 Let $1\to L\to G\to A\to 1$ be the Chevalley decomposition of $G$ with $L$ an affine algebraic group and $A$ an abelian variety.
 We want to check that $\eta_{\omega}$ has kernel precisely $T(L)$.
-Notice that for weight reasons the kernel contains $T(L)$, hence we have to show that the induced pairing on $T(A)$ is non degenerate.
+Notice that for weight reasons, the kernel contains $T(L)$; hence we have to show that the induced pairing on $T(A)$ is non-degenerate.